-All parents need breaks from parenting and time to do their own thing.
+All parents need a break sometimes.
 Babysitters can help with this, but you want to feel confident you’re leaving your child with someone you can trust.
 It’s also important to prepare the babysitter and your child for the babysitting arrangement.

 Finding a babysitter